-- enabled, the render style is treated as if it were supported, regardless of the return value of is_supported(). - disabled, the return value of is_supported() determines if the render style is supported or not.
+- enabled, the render style is treated as if it were supported, regardless of the return value of is\supported(). - disabled, the return value of is\supported() determines if the render style is supported or not.

-By default, forced support is disabled for all render style classes.
+By default, forced support is disabled by the base style class (BaseImage).

-- This property is descendant. - This doesn't affect the return value of is_supported() but may affect operations that require that a render style be supported e.g instantiation of some render style classes.
+- This property is descendant. - This doesn't affect the return value of is\supported() but may affect operations that require that a render style be supported e.g instantiation of some render style classes.